-Lectures from the Allen Room and the Wertheim Study: Ivy Style Unbuttoned : Italian Menswear on Rodeo Drive, 1976-1986
+Lectures from the Allen Room & Wertheim Study: Ivy Style Unbuttoned : Italian Menswear on Rodeo Drive, 1976-1986

 Unlike the subtle sophistication of NYC and London, Rodeo Drive was blatantly extravagant.
 Turning its back to the traditional collegiate world of Harvard, Yale and Princeton, Beverly Hills successfully manipulated Ivy style with Italian aesthetics to suit the celebrated lifestyle of Rodeo Drive.
 Hollywood celebrities wanted Ivy styling with a twist provided by Italian designers who prized disinvoltura: translated as self-confidence, easy elegance and nonchalant attitude.
 Stars with Ivy League roots included Jack Lemmon, Wayne Rogers, James Whitmore, and Tommy Lee Jones.
 Celebrities needed to be perceived as dazzling while not forfeiting their treasured and secure ivy style.
 The synergy of design influences traversed the Atlantic Ocean where the trend in Italy was promoted as the "Hard Look" inspired by 1950s collegiate dress.

 This illustrated presentation will examine the Italian interpretation of American Ivy League as it appeared in fashionable retail shops of Beverly Hills, making Rodeo Drive a significant hub for traditional menswear with an Italian twist.